francescotorregrossa/deep-reinforcement-learning-nanodegree/p3-collab-compet/README.md

 ![](imgs/gif.gif)

-> The model used to generate this gif is `final.pth` (MADDPG with two agents that share the networks in a self-play fashion), which was trained for 2000 episodes.
+> The model used to generate this gif is `final.pth` (MADDPG with two agents that share the networks in a self-play fashion), which was trained for 2000 episodes using `main.py`.

 ## Overview

 The environment for this project is [Tennis](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet) from Unity and it is provided in the `setup` folder.
 This repository contains an implementation of the [MADDPG algorithm](https://arxiv.org/pdf/1706.02275.pdf) (although not directly from pixels), but in this case two agents share the same actor and critic networks, to allow for a self-play mechanism.

 For details on the implementation see the [report](Report.ipynb).
-Alternatively, you can find the pre-trained model under `models/`.
+Alternatively, you can find the pre-trained model under `models/` and the source code in `main.py` and `code/`.

 ## Environment